 Smith Lowdown 2

-If you’re visiting during the summer you will definitely want sunglasses in Japan.
-My favorites are made by Smith.
+If you’re visiting during the summer, you will want sunglasses in Japan.
+Smith makes my favorites.
 The Chromapop lens technologyis like seeing the world with a fresh set of our eyes.
 They enhance contrast, reduce glare, and reflection for superb vision while driving, walking around town, or out on the water.
 We also love the style of the glasses for anyone who likes to live an active lifestyle.

 It is considered rude to wear your shoes inside in Japan so most places will give you slippers to walk around with once you take your shoes off at the door.
 However, I never found these slippers comfortable and would rather have my own from home.